 - freshly ground pepper to taste

-- 500g (1 pound) baby spinach leaves, washed and dried (1 pound), or you can use silverbeet (Swiss chard)
+- 500g baby spinach leaves, washed and dried (1 pound), or you can use silverbeet (Swiss chard)

 - you will need a large, preferably heavy based pot with a lid for the recipe or seal with a piece of foil

 - melt butter over medium heat and add sliced eschalot (shallot) and garlic and sauté till softened (about 2 minutes)

 - add flour and whisk till smooth (it should look like wet sand)

 - slowly pour the milk in and whisk till you have a smooth, thick sauce (cook whisking continually for 3-4 minutes to cook out the flour)